Debug SIP calls using PCAP file

 | `408/477` response to INVITE | Remote SIP infrastructure may be unreachable — verify reachability, firewall settings, port (typically 5060 or 5061 for TLS), and SIP URI |

 | `486` response to INVITE | Callee rejected the call.
-Call maybe retried later |
+Call may be retried later |

 | `500/503/603` response to INVITE | Check remote SIP infrastructure and downstream call routing status such as when call is routed to a downstream carrier for delivery; if you purchased phone numbers through Retell, contact [Retell support](/general/support) |